The image of God, hormones, and God's attributes don't seem to go together. But, there is a connection; the last two help us understand the first.

 On the other hand, immanence states that God is “through all and in all” with the definition including words like “operating within, indwelling, possible to be experienced”.

-While not the same, note the similarity between “Separate and Powerful” and the words associated with transcendence.
+While not the same, note the similarity between the idea of “Separate and Powerful” and the words associated with transcendence.
 The same is true for “Belonging and Relational” to immanence.

 Holy, Righteous, Saving, Love, Justice, Judging, Helper, Sovereign, Merciful, Gracious, Truth, Wisdom, Self Existent, Infinite, Eternal, Independent, Compassionate, Relational, Immanent, Immutable, Transcendent, Gentle, Kind, All Powerful (Omnipotent), All Present (Omnipresent), All Knowing (Omniscient)

 The only word that does not easily fit into the categories is “love”, primarily because of the way we define love.
-Love actually has a powerful as well as a relational component, but I put it on the relational side, since it is a critical relational element.
+Love actually is powerful as well as a relational, but I put it on the relational side, since it is a critical relational element.

 Tying It Together

-This is obviously not in-depth research, but the idea that the image of God can be described by using the terms of maleness and femaleness is extremely reasonable.
+This is obviously not in-depth research, but the idea that you can describe the image of God using the terms of maleness and femaleness is extremely reasonable.
 Especially when you utilize the words that He is separate and powerful, and He is belonging and relational.

 There are some wonderful implications if this theory holds true.
 Most importantly, it provides greater clarity to the roles of men and women and the divine picture of marriage – men and women united in marriage would represent the most complete picture of the image of God, especially if each is doing the roles that God ordained for them.

-I want to be very clear, when I say His image is reflected in maleness and femaleness, I am not speaking of the physical, but the basic nature.
+Again, I want to be very clear, when I say His image is reflected in maleness and femaleness, I am not speaking of the physical.
 In their design (hormones) men primarily reflect God’s Separate and Powerful attributes, while women, in their design (hormones) primarily reflect God’s Belonging and Relational attributes.